wildonion/PersianDatabaseClassification/README.md

 #### 📌 training and evaluating on selected model

 I coded backpropagation algorithm from scratch using the chain rule of gradient descent optimization technique for training and tuning the weights of MLP model.
-You can see it in [`backward`](https://github.com/wildonion/PersianDatabaseClassification/blob/0cf5ae8d30a52f9236cbfa0f387c2b7109e90b3f/model.py#L44) function.
+You can see it in [`backward`](https://github.com/wildonion/PersianDatabaseClassification/blob/0cf5ae8d30a52f9236cbfa0f387c2b7109e90b3f/model.py#L60) function.

 For the CNN model I used the built in `backward` method in **PyTorch** of the loss function.
 It'll automatically calculate the weights using computational graph and update them, so you can access the derivative of each weights' tensor using `.grad` attribute.

+> 📊 MLP Plotted history

-> 📊 Plotted history
+> 📊 CNN Plotted history

 #### 📌 prediction